 Following the Mass, Pope Francis was to hold a rally with young people, make a visit to a charity, and meet with local priests, nuns and seminarians.

 'Continent of hope'

-at the State House in Kampala, in which he praised Uganda for its treatment of refugees and called Africa "a continent of hope."
+On Friday, Francis gave a speech at the State House in Kampala, in which he praised Uganda for its treatment of refugees and called Africa "a continent of hope."